-See Financial Operations equipment page for a list of the account codes and purchasing category codes.
+See Financial Operations Equipment page for a list of the account codes and purchasing category codes.

-If the item is not new, it may have been purchased using a non-equipment account code.
+If the equipment is not new, it may have been purchased using a non-equipment account code.
 If the item does meet the equipment definition, contact Property Control with as much detail as possible, (purchase order number, project/grant) so they can determine why the item is not on the inventory.

 This cost for this item was probably shared between several departments, and if so, will show up on several inventories.
 The listed value is what your department paid on this particular item.
-In rare instances, the cost was not shared, the item may be on your inventory because of the conversion of the previous Capital Asset System.
+In rare instances, the cost was not shared and the item may be in your inventory because of the conversion of the previous Capital Asset System.
 All items from that system were put in the equipment category (EQUIP).
 Financial Operations balances the general ledger to make sure equipment totals are correct.

 Property Control can answer any questions regarding your inventory at firstname.lastname@example.org and you can also send your corrected equipment inventory report to this email as well.

 Yes.
 Property Control offers classes on the M-Pathways Asset Management system.
 This course is required, along with completing the OARS process.
 Once you are granted access you can update all non-financial information about equipment within your department (equipment location, contacts, serial numbers).
 Contact Property Control for details.